perfectteatimer/MatrixAnalysis_Application/README.md

-# MatrixAnalysis_application-
+#
-A repository with an application of matrix methods in Python
+Applied aspects of working with matrices and implementing computational linear algebra algorithms in Python.